 The first recorded references to Quinta do Crasto (the name ‘Crasto’ is derived from the Latin word ‘castrum’, which means ‘fort’) are from 1615 – long before the Douro Valley became the world’s first demarcated wine region, in 1756.
 A granite marker called a marco pombalino dating back to 1758 is still present at the quinta.
 Quinta do Crasto was purchased by Constantino de Almeida, founder of the famous Constantino Port house, in the early 1900s.
 After his death in 1923, Constantino’s son, Fernando, continued to run the estate and his legendary 1927 Vintage Port is still stored in the Crasto cellar.
 Fernando de Almeida’s daughter, Leonor Roquette, and her husband, Jorge Roquette, took over the estate in 1981.
 With the help of their sons, Miguel and Tomás, and daughter, Rita, they began the process of making it one of the great family estates of the Douro.In the swim

-But really it’s all about the infinity pool.
-And to be fair, it is a rather splendid pool.
-Perched on top of a hill rising from the Douro River, this pool was designed by architect Eduardo Souto de Moura and won the 2011 Pritzker Prize – the world’s top architecture award.
-What’s especially marvellous about it is that its acute angle on the river side gives the illusion of being suspended magically over a precipice – perfect for the ultimate Instagram with the majestic valley glowing in the sunlight behind you.
+But enough of the history – really it’s all about the quinta’s infinity pool.
+And to be fair, it is a very fine pool.
+Perched on top of a hill rising from the Douro river, it was designed by architect Eduardo Souto de Moura and won the 2011 Pritzker Prize – the world’s top architecture award.
+Perfect for the ultimate Instagram gloat, with the majestic valley glowing in the sunlight behind you.